We have one of the strongest police education teams in the UK university sector

 All of our experts have direct experience of working in the field, many as senior figures.

 Made up of former chief constables, inspectors of UK police forces, police trainers, senior criminal investigators, senior customs officers and world-renowned researchers, our tutors and advisers offer valuable practical experience and insight, as well as the latest academic theory and thinking.

-Malcolm joined the University of Derby in 2014 as Dean of the College of Law, Humanities and Social Sciences, within which the Institute is based.
+Malcolm joined the University of Derby in 2014 as Dean of College.
 He is a national teaching fellow and has published widely on issues of race, ethnicity, democracy and social policy.
 Read more about Professor Malcolm Todd

 Professor Roger Baker BA MBA, Professor in Police Leadership

 Professor Baker is one of the country’s most notable police leaders.
 In his former high-profile role with Her Majesty’s Inspectorate of Constabulary (HMIC), he was one of only four Inspectors of Constabulary, responsible for the inspection of the police forces of England and Wales.
 Roger is also a former Chief Constable of Essex Police and the former Association of Chief Police Officers’ Lead on Performance Management.

 Roger left HMIC in September 2014 and has been working with our team to develop the Institute’s portfolio in police leadership.
 His personal expertise, as well as his networks and influence, give him a UK and international profile to be envied.

 Professor Ray Bull BSc MSc DSc CPsychol, Professor of Investigation